 (5) While any approval is in force any change to the constitution of the Council, other than an amendment to this Act or the regulations, or any substituted constitution is of no effect until it has been approved by the Minister.

-131. Certain property vested in Minister
+131. Property acquired by incorporated Council vests in Minister

 All property acquired by an incorporated Council for the use of a school is acquired for the purposes of this Act; and section 215 applies to it whether or not public moneys were spent on its acquisition.

-132. Council not concerned in school management
+132. Council cannot intervene in certain matters

 A Council cannot —